noraworld/dotfiles/README.md

 ## Others
 * It is recommended to run the setup script every time new files are added.
-* If you want to add your additional Git configurations, just add them to `gitconfig.local`.
+* If you want to add your additional Git configuration, just add them to `gitconfig.local`.